Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 ## Orientations and boundaries

 With the discussions above, it really seems like orientation is a very relevant topological property with important applications.
 Meshes also showed us how to integrate this notion with complexes-- which, per se, are just sets of points, without any orientation information.
-So perhaps we'd like to do this same move in the mathematical level, getting "**oriented simplices and complexes**" which do come with some orientation.
+So perhaps we'd like to do this same move in the mathematical level, getting "**oriented simplices and complexes**" which do come with some orientation, and non-oriented simplices will sometimes be called **geometrical**.
 This will also require a change in terminology: instead of writing $\angled{v_0,...,v_n}$, we'll write $[v_0,...,v_n]$ for this new kind of spaces, and order will matter in the presentation.
 Similarly to the 2-simplex case, giving an orientation to a n-simplex will be equivalent to giving one for one of its faces.

 Let's begin orienting 1-simplices.
 This is simple, as they can then be seen as directed paths: we will say $\os$ is an oriented simplex with base $\angled{v_0,v_1}$, and going from $v_0$ to $v_1$-- $[v_1,v_0]$ then being the oriented simplex going in the opposite direction.
 In the same way meshes' orientations were associated to the orientation of their edges, may say that $\os$ gives $[v_1]$ a "positive" orientation and $[v_0]$ a "negative" one.